WhistleEcho

 Smarter appointment support and reporting — without removing human judgement.

 WhistleEcho helps reduce the administrative load involved in appointing officials across large fixture lists and events.
-It uses mathematical formulas, algorithms and selected AI-assisted summaries to support appointment recommendations, reporting and development insights — while keeping people in control of final decisions.
+Appointment recommendations are a mathematical problem solved by our own compute power — not AI.
+Selected AI-assisted summaries are used only to turn feedback into clearer development insights, and people stay in control of every final decision.

 What WhistleEcho assists with